evgeni/katello-cvmanager/README.md

 This version will no longer work with Satellite 6.2 or less.

+# Origin

+This was forked from katello-cvmanger https://github.com/RedHatSatellite/katello-cvmanager and updated to work with Satellite 6.3.

 # cvmanager

 For automation of some common tasks related to Content Views we created a tool called `cvmanager`.
 It consists of a Ruby script (`cvmanager`) and a YAML-formatted configuration file (`cvmanager.yaml`).
 The various features are described in the following chapters.